ericwq/nvide/README.md

 o8o        `8        `8'       o888o o888bood8P'   o888ooooood8
 ```

 `nvide` is a C/C++, Go, Lua Integrated Development Environment.
 It inherits the version number from [ericwq/golangIDE](https://github.com/ericwq/golangIDE).
-It also tries to combine [ericwq/golangIDE](https://github.com/ericwq/golangIDE) with [ericwq/gccIDE](https://github.com/ericwq/gccIDE) into one: `nvide`.
+It also tries to combine [ericwq/golangIDE](https://github.com/ericwq/golangIDE) with [ericwq/gccIDE](https://github.com/ericwq/gccIDE) into one: `nvide`. `nvide` is based on [NvChad](https://github.com/NvChad/NvChad), with additional packages and custom configuration.

 ## Files description

-- `custom` directory : contains custom configuration for [NvChad](https://github.com/NvChad/NvChad).
+- `custom` directory : contains additional packages and custom configuration for `NvChad`.
-- `conf` directory : contains part of the configuration.
+- `conf` directory : contains part of the `neovim` configuration, mainly clipboard related.
 - `build.md` : contains the docker commands to build and run the image.
 - `nvim.dockerfile` : the docker file.
 - `reference.md` : the references (most of) about how to setup `nvide`.